 A few islands, including Tarth and Estermont, are also considered part of the stormlands.
 Ships coming across the narrow sea avoid the notorious Shipbreaker Bay and its storms, though the seas along the stormlands can be clear and blue.
 The waters around Tarth are particularly famed for their clear blue color, earning Tarth the name "Sapphire Isle."

 The Stormlands were the domain of the Storm Kings, whose territory in eastern Westeros once stretched from Cape Wrath to the Bay of Crabs.
 King Arlan III Durrandon vanquished the river kings of House Teague, extending the Storm Kings' domain north to the Neck.
-For thousands of years the Stormlands were the first line of defense against Dornish incursions, so they have strong martial traditions and a number of strong castles.
+For thousands of years the Stormlands were also the first line of defense against Dornish incursions from the south, so they have strong martial traditions and a number of strong castles, especially the marcher lords.

-The last Storm King to rule the land was Argilac the Arrogant, who was slain during the War of Conquest.
-His lands, titles, sigil, and words were given to Orys of House Baratheon, which has ruled the land since.
-Under Targaryen rule, the storm lords continued to battle the Dornishmen until their incorporation into the Seven Kingdoms by King Daeron II Targaryen.
+Argilac the Arrogant was the last Storm King, however, as he was slain in the Last Storm during Aegon Targaryen's War of Conquest.
+Argilac's lands, titles, sigil, and house words were given to Orys of House Baratheon, who married Argilac's daughter, Argella Durrandon.
+Under Targaryen rule, the Baratheon storm lords continued to battle the Dornishmen until their incorporation into the Seven Kingdoms by King Daeron II Targaryen.

 Robert's Rebellion saw the Baratheons raise a rebel alliance against Targaryen rule.
 When Lord Robert Baratheon returned from the Vale of Arryn to call his banners, he first had to defeat his recalcitrant bannermen at Summerhall before marching north to his eventual victory at the Trident.
 Robert's middle brother, Stannis, defended Storm's End during a siege by Lord Mace Tyrell of the Reach.
 Robert claimed the Iron Throne, forming the royal House Baratheon of King's Landing.
-His middle brother, Stannis, took Dragonstone, while the youngest brother, Renly, became Lord of Storm's End.
+Stannis took and was given Dragonstone, while the youngest brother, Renly, succeeded Robert as Lord of Storm's End.